SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 queue_size
 ==========

-Maximum number of processes to execute at once
+Maximum number of processes to execute at once.

 Default: